 - General information on national wildland fire management resources - A list of national resources available for providing assistance to other countries to respond to large fire emergencies on request - Information on national administrative structures, responsibilities and resources of the country to facilitate receiving response by other countries during large fire emergencies.

-After completion the survey will be evaluated and published as a database on the Global Fire Monitoring Center (GFMC) Website.
+After completion the survey will be evaluated and published as a database of the Regional Wildland Fire Networks (Global Fire Monitoring Center Website).

 Format of Country Profiles of Fire Management Resources